Recess Therapy: Reception

 At the start of 2022, the series was featured on Today as a "Fave Follow".
 In February 2022, a segment on ABC News described it as a "popular digital series warming the hearts of millions".
+However, in an interview with The New York Times two weeks later, Shapiro-Barnum shared that an episode focused on LGBT pride led to the loss of approximately 60,000 followers in the days that followed.

-In an interview with the New York Times in April, Shapiro-Barnum said that an episode focused on LGBT pride led the show to lose 60,000 followers.
+In August 2022, a video featuring a boy describing corn as "a big lump with knobs" was remixed by The Gregory Brothers; "It's Corn" quickly gained attention on TikTok later that month.

-In August 2022, a video that shows a boy describing corn as "a big lump with knobs" was remixed by The Gregory Brothers called "It's Corn."
-It quickly gained attention on TikTok later that month.
+Recess Therapy surpassed 2.4 million social media followers in September 2022.

-Recess Therapy surpassed 2.4 million followers on social media in September 2022.
+In December 2022, Shapiro-Barnum received the Family Entertainment Safe Streaming Hero Award at Variety's inaugural Family Entertainment Awards Dinner.